dhalbert/cookiecutter-playground-bundle/README.md

 BundleFly is not currently available for
 [Adafruit Playground](https://adafruit-playground.com/) authors.
-For various reasons, it might not be practical to add BundleFly to the Playground editor in the same way as for Learning System editor.
+For various reasons, it might not be practical to add BundleFly to the Playground editor in the same way as the Learning System editor.

 But, by using a GitHub Actions workflow, Playground guide authors can make their own project bundle zip files in the style of BundleFly.